 - Contributions that do not make the final report – but are nevertheless considered good by the Editorial Panel - will be published on the website alongside the main report.
 Remuneration unfortunately won’t be available for essays that don’t appear in the main report.

 To encourage submissions from activists on low-incomes and people from the Global South , we have a small number of grants of up to 500 euros for selected essays from individuals that fit this category.
 Artistic proposals will be financed, resources-permitting, on a case-by-case basis.
-Please indicate with evidence in your submissions whether you would like to apply for this grant.
+Please indicate in your submissions whether you would like to apply for this grant.
 The money will only be distributed if your contribution is chosen for the main report.

 TNI is a research and advocacy organisation but not an academic institution, and seeks to provide accessible analysis that can be read and used by a broad range of activists.
 We are looking therefore for analysis that is not over-theoretical and written in a style that is accessible.